mseg-dataset/mseg-semantic/README.md

 ### Dependencies

 First, install the `mseg` module from [`mseg-api`](https://github.com/mseg-dataset/mseg-api) Second, install the `apex` module.
 NVIDIA's `apex` is a library with Pytorch extensions.
-If your Pytorch version doesn't match the `apex` version, this is likely fine, and you can comment out the bare metal version check in their `setup.py`:
+If your Pytorch version doesn't match the `apex` version, this is likely fine, and you can comment out the bare metal version check in their `setup.py`.
+Make sure your `CUDA_HOME` is also set by running `echo $CUDA_HOME`, it should be something like `/usr/local/cuda-10.2`.
 ```
 git clone https://github.com/NVIDIA/apex
 cd apex